Thanhtran34/MVC-boatclub/design.md

 ## Detailed Design
 ### Class Diagram
-Please provide at least one class diagram according to the assignment requirments.
+The final class diagram for the app.

 ![class diagram](img/class-diagram.png)

 ### Sequence Diagram
-Please provide at least one sequence diagram according to the assignment requirments.
+The sequence diagram for the scenario when a new member is created/registered.

 ![sequence diagram -create Member](img/sequence-diagram.png)